 Teacher salaries, student transportation, and facilities maintenance are just a handful of the many line items on school districts’ budgets.
 Right now, criminals could be trying to steal your much-needed funds and, ultimately, compromise your ability to deliver a quality education to Texas school children.

 The scam is called phishing, and its perpetrators – known as cybercriminals – are responsible for some of the largest thefts involving school districts in recent years.
-The TASB Risk Management Fund (Fund) encourages districts to learn the warning signs of phishing and follow seven simple steps to avoid becoming victims.
+This includes a recent attack which resulted in a $2.3 million dollar loss.
+Though districts should always be on guard against such attacks they often increase as tax filling season approaches.
+The TASB Risk Management Fund recommends seven simple steps that can help districts avoid becoming victims.

 How phishing works

 The cybercriminals behind phishing scams are wolves in sheep’s clothing.
 Masquerading as legitimate vendors, and even as employees or staff, they trick unsuspecting districts into sending money directly to them.
 Phishing scams come in many forms, but the three most common are: